 It is caused by a bacterium, called H. pylori, which has been identified as the main etiological factor of an ulcer.
 There are certain factors that increase your risk of getting an ulcer or aggravating an existing one.

 Peptic ulcers can be effectively treated with medication.
 There are some natural remedies also that can be taken along with medication and which hasten the healing of the ulcer.
-Certain dietary restrictions also form part of ulcer management.
+Certain dietary restrictions also form an integral part of ulcer management.

-Once the warning signs appear, your health care provider will conduct certain tests to confirm the diagnosis of the ulcer.
+Once the warning signs appear, your healthcare provider will conduct certain tests to confirm the diagnosis of the ulcer.
 Once diagnosed, you should start treatment because untreated ulcers can cause certain serious complications.

-Burning abdominal pain (Dyspepsia)
+1. Burning abdominal pain (Dyspepsia)

-This is one of the classic warning symptoms of peptic ulcers.
+This is one of the classic early warning symptoms of peptic ulcers.
 Ulcer patients feel pain in the abdominal area between the umbilicus and the breastbone.
 It is called epigastric pain.

 It is a burning or gnawing type of pain and the timing of the pain varies in gastric and duodenal ulcers.
 This is the most common peptic ulcer symptom

 In a gastric ulcer, the pain is aggravated by food, while, in a duodenal ulcer, the pain is relieved by food.
+For this reason, despite a normal appetite, the patient with gastric ulcer does not eat for fear of developing abdominal pain.

 In both cases, the pain may last for a few minutes to a few hours.
 It may disappear and reappear after a few days or weeks.

-Regurgitation
+2. Regurgitation

 In GERD (gastroesophageal reflux disease), there is the regurgitation of pungent-tasting gastric contents into the mouth.
-It occurs when stomach acid often flows back into the esophagus.
+It occurs when stomach acid flows back into the esophagus.
 The body mechanism reacts by the secretion of saliva to dilute these regurgitated contents.

 The main symptoms are persistent heartburn and regurgitation of acid regurgitation.
 Some people may not have heartburn.
 Instead, they may experience chest pain, hoarseness of voice, or trouble swallowing.

-Loss of appetite resulting in weight loss.
+3. Loss of appetite resulting in weight loss.

 Another sign of a stomach ulcer is a complete loss of appetite, which will cause you to lose weight.
-When your stomach or the duodenal lining is inflamed and damaged due to an ulcer, scar tissue begins to form.
+When your stomach or the duodenal inner lining is inflamed and damaged due to an ulcer, scar tissue begins to form.

 This will make you feel as though your stomach is full, even though you haven’t eaten anything.
 This causes a loss of appetite and over time you start losing weight.

-Nausea and vomiting
+4. Nausea and vomiting

 Stomach ulcers can make you feel sick early in the morning since you have gone for a long time without food.
 Stomach ulcers can cause inflammation in the stomach, which can cause stomach contractions and subsequently vomiting.

-Abdominal fullness and distension
+5. Abdominal fullness and distension

 The outlet of the stomach may become blocked as a result of scarring or inflammation caused by a stomach ulcer.
 You may also feel bloating of the stomach after eating.
 Your stomach swells because it is full of gas or air and you may experience burping.

-Haematemesis – a symptom of a bleeding ulcer
+6. Haematemesis – a symptom of a bleeding ulcer

-Melena – another symptom of a bleeding ulcer
+7. Melena – another symptom of a bleeding ulcer

 Melena is the presence of blood in the stools.
 Black tarry stools are due to a bleeding ulcer.
 The black color is due to the oxidation of the iron (hemoglobin) in the blood present in stools by digestive enzymes and intestinal bacteria.
 This again is a symptom of an untreated ulcer complication of bleeding.

-Symptoms of perforated peptic ulcer
+8. Symptoms of perforated peptic ulcer

 Patients with perforated peptic ulcer disease usually experience severe, sharp abdominal pain of sudden onset.
 Most patients have generalized abdominal pain, while some present with acute epigastric pain.
 Even slight body movement can aggravate the pain.